rcarrata/rcarrata.github.io/_posts/2023-05-02-aro-submariner.md

 EOF
 ```

-NOTE: you can select from ACM 2.7 onwards for install ACM Submariner for ROSA/ARO.
+NOTE: you can select ACM 2.7 onwards to install ACM Submariner for ROSA/ARO.

 * Check that the Operator has installed successfully